tasduq/tasduq/README.md

 [![Website](https://img.shields.io/website?label=AiDataRon&style=for-the-badge&url=https%3A%2F%2Fcodestackr.com)](http://www.aidataron.com/)

-## I'm a MERN Stack Developer and a Blockchain WEB 3.0 Enthusiast!
+## I'm a MERN Stack Developer and a Augmented Reality Enthusiast!

 - 🔭 I’m currently working on my MERN Projects and WEB 3.0 Blockchain Projects
-- 🌱 I’m currently learning Microservices and Augmented Reality
-- 👯 I’m looking to work in a Blockchain based and Metaverse Based Companies
+- 👯 I am seeking employment with a company that plays a crucial role in the upcoming Web3 revolution, focusing on the fields of AI, AR, VR, and        Blockchain.
 - ⚡ Fun fact: I am funny sometimes

 ### Connect with me: